lokszechung/digital-futures-address-book-challenge/docs/domain-models-test-plan.md

    - AddressBookHelper printContact prints a contact ✓
    - AddressBook displayContact prints a contact ✓
    - displayContact throws IllegalArgumentException when contact is null ✓
 6. As a user, I want to be able to search for a contact by name, so I can find a particular contact.
+   - Searching for a name that exists returns that contact ✓
+   - Searching for a name that doesn't exist throws a UserNotFoundException ✓
+   - SearchContact throws IllegalArgumentException when input is null ✓
+   - SearchContact throws IllegalArgumentException when input is empty ✓
 7. As a user, I want to be able to search for a contact by name and have the results displayed, so I can view a contact.
 8. As a user, I want to be able to remove a contact, so I can...
 9. As a user, I want to be able to edit a contact's details, so I can update any changes.